The themed exhibition: Cinema 2.0: Dark Mirrors – 6th to 20th March 2018

 The “Dark Mirrors” exhibition displays a collection of contemporary artworks, which is made of combing some digital technologies and certain objects to present the relation of human faces and mirrors in today’s society.
 It is contributed by a group of artists.
 The artists suggested that “having a face is an integral part of being human”, and the idea of the mirror as a tool and as a symbol of externality is referred to a meaningful discussion about the human faces.
 As mentioned, soul and spirituality are used to associate with the face, the representation of the self or their inner world.
 However, the “cultural movements” and “technological advancements” have decreased the original value of the human face.
 The human face became more like an object for people to consume and people concern more about the reflection of the mirror.

 The displays were able to draw my attention as a visitor since they were combining with digital technologies to provide interaction.
 The themed exhibition started with some blurry human faces, then a short screening of a computing Gorilla image with a computing English voice along.
-Following with some models of human faces and description about their background, some interactive artworks such as a digital camera was placed in a plastic model of human head as a medium for visitors to look into, a sensor was set in the mirror to avoid human look into the mirror, and some artworks needed you to pay attention such as there were some sky pictures were presenting the abstract of human faces.
+Leading to some briefs of human facial features pairing with brief information listing on the side of the wall.
+Interactive artworks such as a digital camera was placed inside a plastic model of human head as a medium for visitors to look into or a sensor was set in the mirror to avoid human look into the mirror, etc. Some artworks needed you to pay attention, there were some sky pictures were presenting the abstract of human faces.

 The Comment about the Dark Mirrors